akashrai2003/intelunnati_Trailblazers/README.md

 # Fake news detection
 In this project, we have used various natural language processing techniques and machine learning algorithms to clarify fake news article using sci-kit libraries from python.
-We have also used a pre trained model that is BERT, Instead of only human-generated fake news classification we have also added another parameter in our Labels feature and that is AI-generated fake news as nowadays many sources do use AI-generated text for creating Fake News.
+We have also used a pre trained model i.e. BERT.
+Instead of only human-generated fake news classification we have also added another parameter in our Labels feature and that is AI-generated fake news as nowadays many sources do use AI-generated text for creating Fake News.

 # **Work Flow**
 ![image](https://github.com/akashrai2003/intelunnati_Trailblazers/assets/134039081/c0900d97-6b4d-471b-a46b-053ccd081159)

-1. First of all we bild a simple ML model using `Random Forest` and we got an unreasonably High Accuracies.
+1. Firstly, we built a simple ML model using `Random Forest` algorithm and we got an unreasonably high accuracy.
-2. Then we tried to add `Fake AI parameter` which comes under unsupervised learning and here we got a accuracy but not a good performance on real world news.
+2. Then we tried to add `Fake AI parameter` which comes under unsupervised learning and got a decent accuracy but it performed badly on real world news.
-3. After this we tried `Deep Learning(LSTM)` under which a variety of EDA is done but still some issue was there while checking on real world news sets.
+3. After this we tried `Deep Learning(LSTM)` under which a variety of EDA is done but still some issue persisted while checking on real world news sets.
-4. So we tried to switch to a `Pre-Trained BERT model` which showed a very good semantic understanding with good performance on real world news sets.
+4. So we tried switching to a `Pre-Trained BERT model` which showed a very good semantic understanding with good performance on real world news sets.
 5. Now we tried `BERT optimized(Attention)` and we were trying to implement newer layers for better performance.
 # Dataset
 ![image](https://github.com/akashrai2003/intelunnati_Trailblazers/assets/134039081/c030c6fe-9645-4c7d-84af-fed91aa4692b)

-We were provided with the ISOT Dataset as our base dataset and no restrictions were placed on adding more on top of it, so we tried to add more datasets due to the reason that our news dataset covers only a limited number of domains such as Politics and World-News focused on US & Middle-East governments.
-This couldn’t be effective while checking out for news from different domains, so we combined it with other resources, but it took different pre-processing techniques for each of them respectively before concatenating them and would be attempted later on while pursuing to perfectly complete our project as a whole and being deployed.
+We were provided with the ISOT Dataset as our base dataset and no restrictions were placed on adding more on top of it, so we tried to add more datasets due to the reason that the ISOT dataset covers only a limited number of domains such as Politics and World-News focused on US & Middle-East governments.
+This wouldn’t be effective while checking for news from different domains, so we combined it with other resources, but it took different pre-processing techniques for each of them respectively before concatenating them and would be attempted later on while pursuing to perfectly complete our project as a whole and being deployed.

 # In-Depth Exploratory Data Analysis